CrowdStrike/aws-cspm-registration-cloudformation/README.md

 > [!IMPORTANT]
-> This repo is being deprecated!
+> This repo is deprecated!
-> Please see the Falcon Console for the latest Cloudformation Templates for AWS CSPM Onboarding.
+> The various use-cases satisfied by this repo are now supported in the New AWS Registration methods offered by the CrowdStrike Falcon Cloud Security console.
-> For multi-CID registration please see https://github.com/CrowdStrike/aws-cspm-registration-multi-cid
+> Multi-CID registration still requires an alternative approach, for this approach please see https://github.com/CrowdStrike/aws-cspm-registration-multi-cid

 ![](https://raw.githubusercontent.com/CrowdStrike/falconpy/main/docs/asset/cs-logo.png)